openstack-infra/system-config/doc/source/index.rst

 developers.

 OpenStack developers or users do not need to read this documentation.
-Instead, see http://wiki.openstack.org/ to learn how contribute to or use OpenStack.
+Instead, see the `Infra Manual <https://docs.openstack.org/infra/manual/>`_ to learn how contribute to or the `OpenStack documentation
+<https://docs.openstack.org/> on how to use OpenStack.

 Contents: